-Catalyzing startup’s stories that end in global narrative disruption.
+Catalyzing startup’s stories that push forward positive global narratives.

-Major breakthroughs of the internet created brand new vast industries when the world went online.
-Software ate the world and our entire human race’s collective consciousness is being formulated in ever increasing rates via the internet.
-The human colossus is still in his teenage years, but he’s waking up.
-And he will continue to do so at an ever increasing rate.
+When the world went online major breakthroughs created vast new industries.
+Software ate the world, and from that our entire human race’s collective consciousness, is shifting in ever increasing rates via the internet.
+This interconnected web sometimes referred to as the human colossus is still in its teenage years, and will continue to “wake up” at an ever increasing rate.

-In this new age of AI, size, intelligence, and utility of botnets will become unprecedented.
+Our Coming Future: In this new age of AI, the size, intelligence, and utility of digital tools will generate outsized returns.
 Content will be enabled to evolve its mimetic fitness over time as more people watch it.
 First through human guidance and eventually through a neural net trained for virality.
-Alongside these evolutions human symbiosis with AI video editing will make editing lightning quick.
-As prices decrease and quality increases of photos, we will see the emergence of video generation.
+Alongside these evolutions human symbiosis with AI video editing will make creating high quality content lightning quick.
+As prices decrease and quality increases of photo generation, we will see the emergence of video generation.
 This will allow users to prompt any story or idea and see it play out in real time.
+In the future when we think about what movie we want to watch, we will be able to simply ask for exactly what we are feeling.

 "Foundational Period" refers to the fact that technology generally progresses in inter-twining S-curves and right as one paradigm peaks, another troughs before rising.
 This is why people between 1920-1940 and between 2000 and 2020 felt like all the great technologies of their preceding industrial revolutions had given way to incremental iterative improvements and great laboratory advancements that never seemed capable of actually leaving the laboratory.
 If you ever wondered why the 2000s and 2010s felt indistinguishable and slow, as if nothing changed from 1999 to the present, it was because you were living in that intermediate period between technological revolutions.
 During that time, all the necessary components for the Fourth Industrial Revolution were being set up as the foundations for what we're seeing now while simultaneously all the fruits of the Third Industrial Revolution were fully maturing and perhaps even starting to spoil, with nothing particularly overwhelming pushing things forward.
 You might remember this as "foundational futurism."